 Tyler Obedience Training Club is licensed by the American Kennel Club and proudly sponsors AKC Obedience & Rally Trials each year.
-Our Summer trials will be Friday, Saturday, & Sunday July 25-27, 2014, in Longview at the Longview Exhibit Center on the Longview Fairgrounds and the Maud Cobb Convention Center.
+Our Summer trials will be Friday, Saturday, & Sunday July 28-30, 2017, in Longview at the Longview Exhibit Building on the Longview Fairgrounds and the Maud Cobb Convention Center.
 YES THAT'S RIGHT!
 THREE DAYS of Obedience & Rally!!
 There will be over 200 competitors in Obedience and Rally competing for titles, placements & awards and 1,000 dogs competing for breed prizes and conformation championships.
 Come on out and enjoy all the fun.

 The Club teaches the Canine Good Citizen® Program created and administered by the AKC to further educate the public and recognize accomplishments people have made in teaching their dogs to be positive and productive members of their community and family.
 The club has several AKC Approved Canine Good Citizen Evaluators and conducts the CGC Tests throughout the year.
 Our Puppy Class sessions include AKC's S.T.A.R.
 Puppy® Program Test which is supervised and certified by one of our CGC Evaluators.
-Stay tuned for more information on when we will be offering the all new AKC Community Canine (CGCA Title) program!
+Beginning 2017 we are offering the AKC Community Canine (CGCA Title) program!

 View the TOTC Calendar for details on upcoming club functions and demonstrations!